dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/introduction.md

 ![Figure 3](introduction-fig3.dot.png "Figure 3")

-## Built-in Ontologies and Project-specific Ontologies
+## Built-in Ontologies and User-Created Ontologies

-To ensure the interoperability of data produced by different projects, each project must describe its data model by creating ontologies that extend Knora\'s built-in ontologies.
+To ensure the interoperability of data produced by different projects, each project must describe its data model by creating ontologies that extend Knora's built-in ontologies.
 The main built-in ontology in Knora is @ref:[knora-base](knora-base.md).